voidcosmos/npkill/docs/npkillrc.md

-# Config File (`.npkillrc`)
+# Config File - npkillrc

-You can customize the behavior of npkill through the config file.
+You can customize the behavior of npkill through the config file (`.npkillrc` by default).

 ## Table of Contents